 I’m a Hastings-based artist originally from the Netherlands.
 My practice spans photographic processes, writing, artist’s books, film, performance and publishing (through my imprint Negative Press London).

 My narrative-led work responds to contemporary issues and historical events relating to the lived experience, queer identity, memory, death, remembrance, ageing, and the impact of climate collapse.

-Graduating in 2019 with an MA Fine Art (Distinction) from Cambridge School of Art, my MA show was awarded the 2019 Cambridge Artworks Residency.
+Graduating in 2019 with an MA Fine Art (Distinction) from Cambridge School of Art, my MA show awarded the 2019 Cambridge Artworks Residency.

 My writing appears in anthologies, journals and academic publications.

 Exhibitions include Photofusion, London; Bruce Castle Museum, London; Foyles Gallery, London; Dutch Centre, London; Ruskin Gallery, Cambridge; Arnolfini, Bristol; Bury Art Museum, Bury; and Marginal Arts Festival, Roanoke, Virginia, US.